 Why Is PIM Important in Modern B2C eCommerce?

 Managing product information is one of the critical aspects of selling online.
 Most sellers sell multiple products and services on numerous channels.
-Handling the information of all the products can be challenging.
+Handling the information about all the products can be challenging.

 The Challenge of Managing Product Data Across All Sales Channels

 Let’s understand this with an example.

 Suppose you sell smartphones.
 What information about a smartphone would you likely have?
 Product specifications like camera, RAM, storage, etc., is one part.
 Then you have technical specifications like glass material, body material, chipset information, and so on.
 There’s also the date of manufacturing and warranty information.
 Then you have shipping information, handling information, and much more.

 What if the smartphone has different variants like most smartphones nowadays do?
 You’ll need to manage the same amount of data for all the variants on all available platforms.

 This information resides in different places, such as spreadsheets, folders, and other data repositories.
 If you need to verify a piece of product information or change it, you’ll need to juggle through several files, folders, and spreadsheets to find the data.